anita-owens/anita-owens/README.md

 💼 Experience:

 I'm currently an Analytics Engineer at last-mile delivery giant [Instabee](https://instabee.com/) (Instabox, Budbee) in Stockholm.
-I have over 8 years of experience in data and analytics across diverse industries including logistics, e-commerce, financial services, and telecom.
+I have 8+ years of experience in data and analytics across diverse industries including logistics, e-commerce, financial services, and telecom.

 💻 Skills: